daimpad/plasmapJS-tutorial/README.md

 There are currently three tutorials: Hello World, Composing Queries and Custom Callbacks.

+At the bottom of this document is a list of the currently supported queries.

 ## Hello World

 This tutorial shows how to display the polygon representing the city